 One major issue facing publishers of interactive media is the problem of archiving: will the article’s code still run a year from now?
 Five years from now?
 Ten years?
 With help from the Webrecorder team, we have set up a system to publish a digital archive of all of our articles at the time that they are first published to the site.
 By tackling the problem of archiving head-on, we hope to show how digital works such as ours can published confidently knowing that they will be preserved indefinitely.

 At the top of each Parametric Press article you will notice an archive link.
-Clicking this will download a WARC file: a type of file that stores all of the information associated with an article, allowing it to be run and read at any point in the future, even if a web server goes down.
-To easily play back these files, download the Webrecorder Player.
+Clicking this will download either WARC or WACZ file: files that store all of the information associated with an article or issue, allowing it to be run and read at any point in the future, even if our web server goes down.
+To easily play back these files, download the Webrecorder Player or visit replayweb.page.

 Want to get in touch?
 Send us an email at email@example.com.